MicrosoftDocs/winrt-api/windows.phone.notification.management/calendarchangednotificationtriggerdetails_eventtype.md

 Represents the type of event.

 ## -property-value
-The type of calender changed event.
+The type of calendar changed event.

 ## -remarks
 Calling this API requires that the **ID_CAP_SMS** and **ID_CAP_SMS_COMPANION** capabilities be specified in the application manifest.